hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-  - if every association in a definition set used neither the `optional` modifier nor modifiers that implied optionality (defaulting (and ??)), then this has the effect of every association being treated as optional (but note this was perhaps only under facility "C", as disucced below).
+  - if every association in a definition set used neither the `optional` modifier nor modifiers that implied optionality (defaulting (and ??)), then this has the effect of every association being treated as optional (but note this was perhaps only under facility "C", as discussed below).

   - otherwise (and any one or more association either uses the `optional` modifier or modifiers that imply optionality), then the effect is